Robby Gordon Motorsports: 2008

-In January of 2008, Gordon hired a new crew chief, Frank Kerr.
+In January 2008, Gordon hired a new crew chief, Frank Kerr.
 During preseason testing prior to the 2008 Daytona 500, RGM switched to the Dodge Charger, using Evernham engines.
 However, due to the sudden switch, GEM could only give Gordon a Dodge Charger nose for testing.
 Gordon received the correct nose, a Dodge Avenger nose with Charger decals, before the Daytona 500, and finished 8th at Daytona.
 However, he was given a 100-point penalty from NASCAR along with a $100,000 fine, while Kerr was suspended six races.
 Fans and sponsor Jim Beam started a "Rally for Robby" campaign, protesting the penalty, although it was standard in most 2007 COT penalties.
 On March 5, the National Stock Car Racing Commission reinstated the No. 7's driver's and owner's points and Kerr's suspension was retracted, though he remained on probation and the fine increased to $150,000.
 Kerr would depart the team shortly thereafter, ending his RGM tenure at ten races, and was replaced by Walter Giles and Kirk Almquist.

 Late in the year, GEM and RGM were embroiled in a lawsuit, concerning a potential merger between the two organizations.
 The suit was eventually dropped, but in the process the partnership was dissolved and Gordon switched to Penske Racing engines.

 2009

 For 2009, Gordon made another manufacturer switch, the team's fourth in as many years, and fielded Toyota's for the season.
 Gordon ran 35 of the 36 races, with David Gilliland running at Richmond, finishing 24th.
-Robby Gordon's greatest finish on an oval track for a long time and his greatest finish for 2009 came at Charlotte in the Coca-Cola 600.
-There under caution he was trying to decide whether or not to make a bet to stay out for the rain that soaked up the track.
-He made the bet but David Reutimann and Ryan Newman made last second decisions to stay out.
-When the race was called official minutes later, Robby Gordon ended up in third place.
+Robby Gordon's best finish in 2009 came at Charlotte in the Coca-Cola 600.
+Under caution, Gordon initially stayed out, with the race possibly being declared official due to heavy rain.
+He chose to pit, but David Reutimann and Ryan Newman made last second decisions to stay out.
+When the race was soon after called official, Robby Gordon ended up in third place.
 Had David Reutimann and Ryan Newman pitted before the red flag, Robby Gordon would have won the race.
+This was still Gordon's best finish on an oval with his own team.

 The team ended the season 34th in owners points.
 Sponsors included Jim Beam, Menards, Camping World, and Freightliner, among others.

 A second RGM team, the No. 04, debuted for the first time in 2009, with P. J. Jones finishing 43rd at Infineon and 41st at Watkins Glen.
 David Gilliland attempted the race at Kansas, but failed to qualify for the event.